HarryRHayden/CI_PP1/README.md

 There will be a section for users to provide feedback and topping inspirational ideas.

+## User Stories

+- Provide information on Romana and Neopolitan Pizza
+- Provide user differences between the two pizzas
+- Provide images to inspire the user
+- Provide a method of voting for a favourite type of pizza

 ## Initial Framework

 Before starting the website I used a framework design tool called [Balsamic](https://balsamiq.com/) to mockup an initial design idea.